examples

 Next steps

-to create wider or narrower trees - Modify wind intensity by changing the multipliers in the wind calculations
+• Modify wind intensity by changing the multipliers in the wind calculations

-- Add multiple trees by calling
+• Add multiple trees by calling generate_pine_tree() with different positions

-for autumn or winter effects - Add snow by placing white voxels on top of branches
+• Add snow by placing white voxels on top of branches